Stuthedian/besurvoot/README.md

 If you want to target specific pane type pane number before pressing '*Enter*'.
 To get to know pane numbers type *\<tmux-prefix\>q*

+## Do regime
+In this regime a word 'do' will be prepended to the executed command.
+Press '*Z*' to prepend a word for the command

 ## Quit
 Just press '*q*'